MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 BigCommerce is a flexible, open SaaS platform.
 You can connect to BigCommerce to retrieve orders, products, and related information.
 The BigCommerce provider enables Intelligent Order Management to access and process purchase orders from BigCommerce.

-For more information about BigCommerce, see the [BigCommerce website](https://www.bigcommerce.com/).
+For more information about BigCommerce, see the [BigCommerce website](https://www.bigcommerce.com/dm/microsoft/).

 ## Prerequisites

 You need to have a sample store set up.
-Go to the [BigCommerce Essentials website](https://www.bigcommerce.com/essentials/) and select **Start your free trial**.
+Go to the [BigCommerce website](https://www.bigcommerce.com/dm/microsoft/) and select **Start your free trial**.
 Follow the instructions to set up your sample store.
 To remove the 15-day trial limitation, contact BigCommerce.

 ## Set up the provider
 To set up the provider, follow these steps: